-Ken Mogg passed away in early February this year (2023).
 His friends and colleagues thought this web site should be preserved as a memorial to Ken’s extensive study and writings on Alfred Hitchcock.
-I have attempted to rationalise this site, while preserving it in a way that Ken intended.
-More of Ken’s writings will be added to this site as they are collated.
-(AF)

 Welcome to the Alfred Hitchcock Scholars/'MacGuffin' website!